efabless/caravel_mpw-one/README.rst

 -  | If you already have a clean working tree in a previously cloned repository from
    |  those listed above, what you need to do is:
    |  ``git pull   git checkout tag``

+.. |Expectation_DRC| replace:: This should merge the GDSes using magic and you'll end up with your version of ``./gds/caravel.gds``.
+You should expect ^40 magic DRC violations with the current "development" state of caravel.

 .. |License| image:: https://img.shields.io/github/license/efabless/caravel
    :alt: GitHub license - Apache 2.0